adamgordonbell/agbell.github.io/hugo/content/_index.md

 <center><a href="/images/profiles/IMG_1205.jpg">high resolution version</a></center>
 </div>
 <div class="col-md-8">
-I am a software engineer who [podcasts](https://corecursive.com/) and works in developer relations at [Earthly](https://earthly.dev).
+I am a software engineer who <a href="https://corecursive.com/">podcasts</a> and works in developer relations at <a href="https://earthly.dev">Earthly</a>.
 I love building software, I love creating content for developers, and learning new things.
 I am based in Peterborough, Canada.

-You can [📝 leave me anonymous feedback](https://www.admonymous.co/adamgordonbell) or [📧 Email me](mailto:adam@corecursive.com) or [💬 DM me](https://twitter.com/adamgordonbell) or just [📰 get my newsletter](https://newsletter.corecursive.com/).
+You can <a href="https://www.admonymous.co/adamgordonbell">📝 leave me anonymous feedback</a> or <a href="mailto:adam@corecursive.com">📧 Email me</a> or <a href="https://twitter.com/adamgordonbell">💬 DM me</a> or just <a href="https://newsletter.corecursive.com/">📰 get my newsletter</a>.

 - [CoRecursive Podcast](https://corecursive.com/)